-- 8.2 Children to whom we provide bespoke3 access to ICT resources are asked to agree in writing to a set of rules for the acceptable use of such resources (see ICT Usage policy). - 8.3 Our password-controlled network maintains individual security, confidentiality and accountability for activity on the network.
-Any pupil or member of staff who has a problem with their user names or passwords must report it to the School's ICT team immediately. - 8.4 The School uses well-established and frequently updated filtering software to prevent access to content deemed to be potentially harmful, and which records attempts to access such potentially harmful content.
+- The School uses well-established and frequently updated filtering software to prevent access to content deemed to be potentially harmful, and which records attempts to access such potentially harmful content.
 If staff or children discover unsuitable sites, the URL (web address) must be reported to the ICT Coordinator.
-Any member of the School community should report a website which causes concern to the ICT Coordinator who will immediately refer this to the On-Site Engineer who will arrange for that site to be blocked, always taking care to consider that potential 'over-blocking' does not lead to unreasonable restrictions in online learning. - 8.5 The use of any device connected to the School's network will be logged and monitored by the ICT team. - 8.6 The School has a separate Wi-Fi connection available for use by visitors to the School.
+Any member of the School community should report a website which causes concern to the ICT Coordinator who will immediately refer this to the On-Site Engineer who will arrange for that site to be blocked, always taking care to consider that potential 'over-blocking' does not lead to unreasonable restrictions in online learning. - 8.5 The use of any device connected to the College's network will be logged and monitored by the ICT team. - 8.6 The College has a separate Wi-Fi connection available for use by visitors to the College.
 A password, which is changed on a regular basis, must be obtained from a member of staff in order to use the Wi-Fi.
 Use of this service will be logged and monitored by the ICT team.